Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 forj build

-When HTTP is enabled, the generated HTTP runtime can serve:
+When HTTP and Swagger support are enabled, the generated runtime serves:

 text